EricZil/DataShadow/README.md

 - The amazing HackClub community
 - All the hackers participating in Summer of Making
-- Coffee ☕, the true hero behind all coding projects
+- Coffee ☕, the true hero behind all coding projects (don't forget RedBull)

 ## 📝 License